BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 Standards may exist for the attributes used by events, and we should follow those. *For example we should instrument our Feature Flag handler in compliance with the [OTel documentation on feature flags](https://opentelemetry.io/docs/specs/semconv/feature-flags/feature-flags-spans/)*

-### Propogating Context from a Producer

-Because we may be participating in a distributed trace, we will need to set the traceparent and tracecontext headers on the outgoing message.
-Because we might be an intermediary we need to preserve any remote context by setting the traceparent to the originator of the flow, not reset it to ourselves.
-See Cloud Events [here](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md)

 ### Performer Spans

 The Peformer (message pump) acts as a Consumer.
 There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) Semantic Conventions for a Consumer.

 A Performer should create a span for each message that it processes.

-* Receive Message via a pull => span name: "<channel> receive" span kind: consumer
+* Receive Message via a pull => span name: `<channel> receive` span kind: consumer
-* Process Message via a push  => span name: "<channel> process" span kind: consumer
+* Process Message via a push  => span name: `<channel> process` span kind: consumer

+Cloud Events offers alternative names the consumer span:

+* Receive a message => span name: `Cloud Events Process <event type>` span kind: consumer

+In our case we will use the messaging semantic conventions; the Cloud Events standard identifier is irrelevant in a span name.

 We don't create the span until we begin to process the message i.e. not when we read into Brighter's local buffer, but when we retrieve a message from that buffer.
 This means that the span is created outside of the transport and within the message pump.